Best practices for safe participation in airdrops

 2018 was the year of the crypto airdrops.
 While this phenomenon is in some sort of decline (it, of course, follows the global crypto trends), airdrops are still coming.
-Cryptocurrency airdrops are efficient way of promoting crypto project, building a community and great way of initial tokens distribution.
-Usually projects are using these marketing methods to boost ICO results and to increase awareness of the project.
-Even if you have already participated in the bunch of airdrops it will be good to read our tips for safely airdrop participation.
+Cryptocurrency airdrops are an efficient way of promoting the crypto project, building a community, and a great way of initial tokens distribution.
+Usually, projects are using these marketing methods to boost ICO results and to increase awareness of the project.
+Even if you have already participated in a bunch of airdrops it will be good to read our tips for safe airdrop participation.

 1. Be aware of the KYC airdrops

 Personal information on the dark web can be sold for $20 or more.
 Now you can see where scammers find motivation.
 In a combination of your wallet address that you have to provide, sharing this information can be very dangerous.
 You will have to do your research and validate if it is safe to do the KYC.
 In these kinds of airdrops is advisable to read whitepapers, check the team section on the website, find project reviews on the net and if there are no scam warnings make a decision if you want to do KYC.
 The danger is not only if the airdrop itself is a scam, but also with the data leak of the fully legit project.